TRT Clinic in Edmonton - Same Day

 TelePlus Care combines convenience with rigorous medical standards.
 We do not prescribe TRT without confirmed lab criteria, and we follow Canadian Urological Association guidelines.

-- Alberta-licensed physicians -- All prescribers are CPSA-registered and experienced in men's hormonal health.
+- Licensed doctors -- All prescribers are licensed and experienced in men's hormonal health.

 - Evidence-based protocols -- We follow CUA hypogonadism guidelines; no shortcut prescribing.